bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/03_Tracing/01_Apps_tracing.rst

 reference to its installation directory (by default:
 ``/opt/COMPSs/Dependencies/extrae`` ).
 However, if the variable is already defined once the runtime is started, COMPSs will not override it.
-User can take advantage of this fact in order to use custom extrae installations.
+User can take advantage of this fact in order to use custom Extrae installations.
 Just set the ``EXTRAE_HOME`` environment variable to the directory where your custom package is, and make sure that it is also set for the worker’s environment.